 4.)
 Brooklyn Bridge

 A good place for tourist photos, the Brooklyn Bridge is an easily recognized location.
-While walking across the bridge can take less than fifteen minutes, dodging photographers and tourists can make it much longer.
+While walking across the bridge can take less than fifteen minutes, dodging other New York City photographers and tourists can make it much longer.
 Visiting during sunrise ensures less foot traffic and offers the possibility of better lighting for photos.

 5.)
 Boat Cruise of Manhattan

-While there is an array of boat cruise options, the Staten Island Ferry is a popular choice.
-The ride to the Island lasts just short of a half hour.
+While there is an array of boat cruise options in New York, the Staten Island Ferry is a popular choice.
+The ride to the Island lasts just short of a half-hour.
 It’s an affordable option and does not require much planning.
 Buying a ticket prior to departure time, however, is needed

 Parks to Wander